sagar143s/QuickFynd--ecommerce/EMAIL_TRACKING_SETUP.md

 - ✅ Still update tracking details
 - ✅ Still update order status
 - ✅ Log email content to console
-- ⚠️ Not actually send emails to customeRs
+- ⚠️ Not actually send emails to customers

 To see the email content, check your terminal/console logs.